 Pembina has developed community engagement district area plans (the "CEDA Plans") for Pembina's operating areas.
-The purpose of these plans is to support both operational engagement needs, as well as commitments made as part of the Canadian Energy Pipeline Association's Integrity First Program and other regulatory programs and objectives, such as Pembina's Emergency Management Program and Damage Prevention and Public Awareness Programs.
+The purpose of these plans is to support both operational engagement needs, as well as commitments made as part of regulatory programs and objectives, such as Pembina's Emergency Management Program and Damage Prevention and Public Awareness Program.
 See "Other Information Relating to Pembina's Business - Damage Prevention and Public Awareness Programs" and "Other Information Relating to Pembina's Business - Emergency Management Program".